Z-siteA Companion to the Works of Louis Zukofsky

 324.8 Death on / his pale / horse: from Revelation 6:8: “And I looked, and behold a pale horse: and his name that sat on him was Death, and Hell followed with him.
 And Power was given unto them over the fourth part of the earth, to kill with sword, and with hunger, and with death, and with the beasts of the earth.”

 325.7 As at / the scroll’s / first hanging…: through 326.31 refers to a scroll sent to LZ by Cid Corman (1924-2004) that reproduces a poem by the Japanese Zen poet Ryokan (1758-1831) in the poet’s own famous free-style calligraphy.
 See “(Ryokan’s scroll)” which includes LZ’s version of Ryokan’s poem working from a literal translation sent to him by Corman: “the / first / snow / out / off / where / blue / eyes / the / cherry / tree’s / petals” (CSP 203), whose images reappear in “A”-14.
-See the account by Corman, “Ryokan’s Scroll,” Sagetrieb 1.2 (1982).
+For Corman’s literal translation and other remarks, see notes to “(Ryokan’s scroll)”; see also the account by Corman, “Ryokan’s Scroll,” Sagetrieb 1.2 (1982).
 It is not difficult to discern the suggestion of LZ’s initials in the running cursive style of the scroll: see image below.

 327.1 Good gout: gout in Fr. means taste; but also Milton (see below) suffered from gout.

 327.2 ‘Not sedulous / to indite / not tilting / furniture: through 326.20 concerns John Milton, primarily using the life of Milton included in The Poems of John Milton edited by James Holly Hanford (2nd ed., 1953), in which LZ found the various quotations from Milton’s prose (see 319.15-325.6).